truenas/documentation/content/CORE/Storage/Pools/FusionPool.md

 When using SSDs with an internal cache, add Uninterruptible Power Supply (UPS) to the system to help minimize the risk from power loss.
 {{< /expand >}}

 Using special vdevs identical to the data vdevs (so they can use the same hot spares) is recommended, but for performance reasons you can make a different type of vdev (like a mirror of SSDs).
 In that case you must provide hot spare(s) for that drive type as well.
-If the special vdev fails and there is no redundancy, the pool becomes corrupted and prevents access to stored data.
+Otherwise, if the special vdev fails and there is no redundancy, the pool becomes corrupted and prevents access to stored data.

 {{< hint warning >}}
 Drives added to a metadata vdev cannot be removed from the pool.